aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

-# A solution to replicate AWS DocumentDB change stream events to different targets
+# A solution to stream AWS DocumentDB change stream events to different targets

-This solution allows to replicate AWS DocumentDB change streams events to ElasticSearch, Amazon Managed Stream for Kafka (or any other Apache Kafka distro), AWS Kinesis Streams, AWS SQS, and/or S3.
-S3 replication is done in micro-batches and the rest of the integration are near real-time.
+This solution allows to stream AWS DocumentDB change streams events to ElasticSearch, Amazon Managed Stream for Kafka (or any other Apache Kafka distro), AWS Kinesis Streams, AWS SQS, and/or S3.
+S3 streaming is done in micro-batches and the rest of the integration are near real-time.

 This solution is composed of:
 - One Amazon EventBridge rule in charge of triggering an SNS topic
 - One Amazon SNS topic which publishes the event to one or more lambda functions
-- One or more lambda functions, one per Amazon DocumentDB collection, in charge of replicating events to the different targets.
+- One or more lambda functions, one per Amazon DocumentDB collection, in charge of streaming events to the different targets.
 Everytime the function is triggered it queries the DocumentDB change stream for a specific collection and publishes the events to the targets

-Replication functions must be deployed in a private subnet to reach DocumentDB cluster.
+Streaming functions must be deployed in a private subnet to reach DocumentDB cluster.

-If Amazon ElasticSearch is a target, replication functions must be deployed in a private subnet that can reach Internet to get an Amazon certificate required to publish to ElasticSearch.
-Otherwise, replication code has to be modified and the certificate must be included in the Lambda package.
+If Amazon ElasticSearch is a target, streaming functions must be deployed in a private subnet that can reach Internet to get an Amazon certificate required to publish to ElasticSearch.
+Otherwise, streaming code has to be modified and the certificate must be included in the Lambda package.

-Each lambda function uses 3 variables to control how many events replicates; customers are encourage to tune this variables according to the throughput of each collection.
+Each lambda function uses 3 variables to control how many events streaming; customers are encourage to tune this variables according to the throughput of each collection.
 This variables are:
 - The lambda function timeout which is set to 120 seconds
 - MAX_LOOP is a control variable to avoid that the lambda times out in an inconsistent state.
 This is set to 45.
 - STATE_SYNC_COUNT is a control varible that determines how many iteration should the lambda wait before syncing the resume token (resume token is used to track the events processed in the change stream).
 It is meant to reduce IO operations on Amazon DocumentDB.
 This is set to 15.